-As we all know Microsoft Excel is used to collect data in rows and columns.
+As we all know, Microsoft Excel is used to collect data in rows and columns.
 Sometimes, we want to restrict to only certain data to be in the sheet.
-We want to throw an error, when someone is trying to enter data against the validation.
-For example, if you want to set the restriction in such way that, a particular cell in Excel should only accept text of 10 characters in length, then you can specify the validation for that cell in Excel easily.
+We want to throw an error, when someone tries to enter data against the validation.
+For example, if you want to set the restriction in such a way that, a particular cell in Excel should only accept text of 10 characters in length, then you can specify the validation for that cell in Excel easily.

 Whenever anyone enters text beyond the restriction, you can show the error message explaining the validation.
 In this article I will let you know how to create or add error messages in Excel.

 First, select the cell (E6 in our example) which you want to set the restriction.
 Click on the Data tab and under Data Tools section, click Data Validation.

 In Data Validation dialog box, click on Settings tab.
 In the Allow drop-down, you can specify what data is allowed in the cell.
 It can be a whole number, Date, Decimal or even custom formula can be added.

 In our case, as we need to set the restriction for more than 10 characters, select Text Length.
 If you do not want to throw an error for empty cell, then check Ignore blank check-box.

 Now, in Data drop-down, select the operator.
 In our case, I selected between.